open-telemetry/opentelemetry-java/sdk_extensions/zpages/DESIGN.md

 Once a request is received by the `HttpServer`, it will invoke the handle function which in turn invokes the `emitHtml` function to render the HTML content.

+The `HttpServer` class utilizes `com.sun.net.httpserver` to create server, users need to ensure that they are using a version of JDK that comes with the package.

 ##### Handling Requests

 ![requests-flowchart](img/requests-flowchart.png)